Error Propagation

 const mergedContent = safeMergeFiles('output.txt', 'data.txt', 'updated-data.txt');

-It essentially creates a "safe context" where you can work with values as if they were guaranteed to exist, while maintaining all the safety guarantees of Option
+It essentially creates a "safe context" where you can work with values as if they were guaranteed to exist, while maintaining all the safety guarantees of Option.
+If anything fails, the failure propagates automatically.
+Like an electronic relay that controls current flow, relay controls computation flow: Option.Some continues, Option.None breaks the circuit.

 Here's a practical example: